On $A_p$ weights and the Landau equation

+Borrowing the terminology from the Boltzmann equation, in the literature $ \Phi(z)$ is called a moderately soft potential when $\gamma \in [-2,0]$ and a very soft potential if $\gamma < -2$.

+The resulting family of equations \eqref{eqn:Landau}-\eqref{gene_kernel} presents very interesting analytical questions, and their understanding has shone light on the physically relevant Landau-Coulomb equation ($\gamma=-d$).

-The following fact about the structure of $Q(f,f)$ has been key in a great deal of the literature on the Landau equation: for a smooth $f$, the interaction term $Q(f,f)$ can be expressed in terms of a second order elliptic operator $f$ with respect to $v$ and (this is most crucial) whose coefficients are themselves given by integral (non-local) operators of $f$.
-For $\Phi(z) = C(d,\gamma) |z|^{2+\gamma}$ these integral operators involve Riesz potentials of $f$.
+The following fact about the structure of $Q(f,f)$ has been key in a great deal of the literature on the Landau equation: for a smooth $f$, the interaction term $Q(f,f)$ can be expressed in terms of a second order elliptic operator with respect to $v$ and (this is most crucial) its coefficients are given by integral non-local operators of $f$.
+For $\Phi(z) $ as in \eqref{gene_kernel} these integral operators involve Riesz potentials of $f$.
 Indeed, for such $\Phi(z)$ the operator $Q(f,f)$ takes the form

 where